 Breaking stigma in the workplace

-1 in 5 workers has called in sick due to unmanageable stress, but 93% lied to their boss about the reason why.
-There’s a big need to break this stigma surrounding mental health in the workplace so that employees can become more open with how they’re feeling.
-There should really be no shame in talking to a colleague or boss.
-Here are some things that we believe companies can do to mainstream conversations about mental health:
+1 in 4 workers in the UK have called in sick due to unmanageable stress, but a whopping 95% reportedly gave a different reason as to why they needed time off.
+There’s a big need to break this stigma surrounding mental health in the workplace so that employees can become more open with how they’re feeling, and not to feel any shame in talking to a colleague or boss.
+Here are some things that we believe companies can do to normalise conversations about mental health:

 - Spread awareness of mental health and wellbeing amongst staff through training or education